Seatbelt Injuries in a Wilmington Car Crash

 As long as you not wearing a seatbelt did not contribute to the cause of the wreck, and the other driver was either totally at fault or driving with reckless disregard, you are entitled to compensation for your injuries.

-The best way to ensure you receive full and fair compensation is to consult the Wilmington personal injury attorneys at Rhine Law Firm, P.C., by calling (910) 501-2474.
+The best way to ensure you receive full and fair compensation is to consult the Wilmington seatbelt injury attorneys at Rhine Law Firm, P.C., by calling (910) 501-2474.
 We offer a free consultation to injury victims.

 What Are the Symptoms of a Seatbelt Injury?